masoodbinmohammad/blog/blog/2020-01-13/index.md

 If you are interested to know more about how this is actually implemented.
 Considrrt visiting my this blog <a href="/blog/protecting-your-site-using-aws-waf-web-application-firewall"> here</a> where i have given steps to configure this service.

-> I hope this article atleast provided some insight on how and why we have to protect API from these kind of attack scenarios and if it did help , please help others by spreading the word 😊 .
+> I hope this article atleast provided some insight on how and why we have to protect API from these kind of attack scenarios and if it did help , please help others by spreading the word.😊 For any suggestions or feeedbacks 👉 <a href="/contact"> Contact</a>